Eighty four years ago – in late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.

 Stanbrook was actually not the last ship to leave Alicante.
 Another vessel, the Maritime, left shortly afterwards.
-Shamefully, she had only 32 people on board; Republican government officials and their families.
+Shamefully, even though she was bigger than the Stanbrook, she had only 32 people on board; Republican government officials and their families.

 For the Stanbrook, it was a 20 hour run across the Mediterranean to French-controlled Oran.
 Dickson wrote later; “the night was clear but cold and I think the sufferings of these people standing on deck all night must have been pretty bad”.

 But their torment wasn’t about to end any time soon.
-The French authorities in Algeria prevented the refugees from landing.
+The French authorities in Algeria allowed women and children off the ship, but prevented the men from landing.